dbharbin/streaming-radio/README.md

 See an actual photo of my demo setup below:
 ![alt text](Images/DB820cStreamingRadioSetup.jpg "Demo Setup")

+It's highly recommended to have a fan blowing over the Target.
+I even added some small heat sinks onto the EMI shield just to keep the Target running nice and cool.

 Software versions:

 * **Build 68** of the DragonBoard 820c was used and can be found on the 96boards web site.
 A later build could be used and new features are being added regularly, so a later build may be a good choice.
 The builds can be found [here](http://builds.96boards.org/snapshots/dragonboard820c/linaro/debian/).